juliemoynat/contact-form-7/README-a11y-fixes.md

 1. Click on the “Apply” button;
 1. You will receive an email when a release is available.

-### Important note: Migration from the official Contact Form 7 plugin
+### Migration from the official Contact Form 7 plugin

 If you already have the original Contact Form 7 plugin installed, **don’t uninstall it** or you will loose your forms. **Just remove the plugin folder** in `wp-content/plugins/`.
 This plugin fork will use the forms that are already in your database.

+Then, follow the chapter “How to install this plugin fork the first time”.